rusty-electron/ml_deployment/data-sources.md

   * Kubeflow: Yes, via Alibi-detect from Seldon Core, check [here](https://github.com/kubeflow/pipelines/blob/master/samples/contrib/e2e-outlier-drift-explainer/seldon/README.md)
   * MLflow: Yes, MLflow can be integrated with other libraries that can perform outlier detection.
   * RayServe: No, since it focuses on the scalable and efficient serving of machine learning models, check [here](https://docs.ray.io/en/latest/serve/index.html)
-  * Seldon Core: Yes, check [here](https://docs.seldon.io/projects/seldon-core/en/latest/analytics/outlier_detection.html)
+  * Seldon Core: Yes, via Alibi detect.
+Check [this link](https://docs.seldon.io/projects/seldon-core/en/latest/analytics/outlier_detection.html) for details.
   * TensorFlow Serving: No, similar as RayServe, it focused on serving machine learning models efficiently and does not inherently include specific features for anomaly detection during deployment. it can include TensorFlow libraries to do anomaly detection. see [here](https://www.tensorflow.org/tfx/guide/serving)
   * TorchServe: No, similar as RayServe and TensorFlow Serving, see[here](https://pytorch.org/serve/)
   * Vertex AI: No, while Vertex AI itself is not primarily an anomaly detection tool, it offers capabilities and integrations that can be used for anomaly detection purposes in deployed machine learning models, see [here](https://cloud.google.com/vertex-ai/docs/beginner/bqml)